 Each of the 14 categories carries a distinct percentage of default probability.
 The 14-point risk rating scale provides for granularity of the probability of default, especially in the acceptable ratings.
 There are nine acceptable categories that range from a borrower of the highest quality to a borrower of minimally acceptable quality.
-The probability of default between 1 and 9 is very narrow and would reflect almost no default grows more rapidly as a loan moves from a "9" to other assets especially mentioned and grows significantly as a loan moves to a substandard (viable) level.
+The probability of default between 1 and 9 is very narrow and would reflect almost no default to a minimal default percentage.
+The probability of default grows more rapidly as a loan moves from a "9" to other assets especially mentioned and grows significantly as a loan moves to a substandard (viable) level.
 A substandard (non-viable) rating indicates that the probability of default is almost certain.

 C. Loans Held for Sale: Loans are classified as held for sale when there is intent to sell the loans within a reasonable period of time.
 Loans originated and intended for sale are carried at the lower of cost or fair value.

 Generally, only home loans that are to be sold on the secondary mortgage market through various lenders are held for sale.

-As of December 31, 2014 there were no loans held for sale.
+As of December 31, 2015 there were no loans held for sale.